GitZHCODE/zSpace_3DPSlicer/README.md

    pip install -e .
    ```

-   This will:
+   This will automatically:
+   - Download Eigen 3.4.0 (header-only library)
-   - Download Eigen and gpu.cpp (if not present)
+   - Download gpu.cpp 0.1.0 (GPU computing library)
+   - Download Dawn WebGPU binaries for your platform (Windows/macOS/Linux)
    - Build the C++ extensions using nanobind
    - Install the package in development mode
+   - Copy all necessary runtime files to the correct locations

 ## Project Structure